ldeluigi/gimp-whatsapp-stickerator/README.md

 * Got inspired by my frustration on editing with multiple images at once.
 Existing plugins didn't automate exporting and exporting in WebP in particular.
 * GIMP plug-ins repositories helped me understanding basic mechanics of the software.
+### Tips
+* You can manually launch gimp console version for verbose output on script errors
+* You can launch the python interpreter embedded in GIMP program files to debug the syntax of your script